How Technical Writers Document APIs

 - Use comments in the code to explain what’s happening.

-8. Test the API (Become the User)
+8. Test the API Documentation (Become the User)

 Here’s a secret: Testing the API yourself isn’t just helpful—it’s essential.
 By putting yourself in the user’s shoes, you’ll catch errors, clarify steps, and build empathy for their experience.